Are you sure?

 Checklist

-You now know exactly how to make a fantastic first impression with your CV!
+You now know exactly how to make a fantastic first impression with your resume!
 It's almost time to add the document to your Yobbers profile.
 Just a quick final check:

 • You have outlined your personal details, work experience, education, language skills, and competencies

-• A professional photo has been added to your CV.
+• A professional photo has been added to your resume.
 The recruiter will remember your name better when they have a face to match it to!

 • You have checked the spelling and grammar